-In difficult economic times, many people may delay visits to the dentist because they cannot afford to pay the accompanying bill.
-Many college students, who struggle to pay for tuition, books, housing and other educational expenses also often put off dental work.
+In challenging economic times, many people may delay visits to the dentist because they cannot afford to pay the accompanying bill.
+Many college students who struggle to pay for tuition, books, housing, and other educational expenses also often put off dental work.
 While this plan may seem wise in the short term, neglecting one’s oral health can lead to serious health and financial consequences down the road.
 Those who do not get regular dental cleanings and check-ups put themselves at an increased risk for gum disease and cavities, both of which can lead to future financial and physical pain when the problems eventually need to be treated.

 Dental services at community colleges are fairly comparable across the nation.
 To help you get an idea of the kinds of services offered, as well as potential pricing, we will examine a few college-based dental clinics.

 Normandale Community College

 The Dental Hygiene Clinic at Normandale Community College in Bloomington, Minnesota, provides comprehensive services to adult patients from the college and children and adults in the community.
 Many basic services include dental screenings, soft tissue examinations, cleaning, fluoride treatment, and periodontal assessments.
 Educational information is also provided, including tips for better oral hygiene.
 In fact, some patients may find there is an unexpected benefit to receiving oral care from a dental hygienist in training.
 Because dental hygiene students must be painstaking as they learn on the job, patients often learn more about their teeth and oral anatomy than they would in a normal dental visit.
 The downside to this is that dental appointments at college clinics can often take as many as 2-3 hours because students are working on refining their knowledge and skills and have to take their time.

 Fees for these services vary, from $40 for an adult cleaning to $20 for comprehensive X-rays.
 While dental hygiene students provide these services, they work under the supervision of licensed dentists and faculty from the college’s dental hygiene program.